Four supplements that will help you gain muscle mass

 Casein is the other protein in milk, but unlike Whey, it is slow to absorb.

-To gain muscle mass, you need a good amount of protein daily.
+In order to gain muscle mass, you need a good amount of protein daily.

 A huge advantage is the ease with which you can add protein to any meal with a simple shake.